45. BOUDICCA MISSION SUCCESS. JARDINE APPEARS IN ANCIENT HISTORY.

 We have successfully put history back on track by the skilled intervention of our Hologram Defense Program.
 Boudicca is once again the leader of a rebellion against the Romans.

-That aside intriguing new evidence has emerged through the vigilance of our Observation Corps stationed in the War Rooms regarding Douglas Jardine and his successful mission proving that his hologram was at work in 1st Century Britain.
-These references to the controversial England ‘Bodyline’ cricket captain have now suddenly appeared in the history books where previously there was no mention:
+These references to the controversial England ‘Bodyline’ cricket captain Douglas Jardine have now suddenly appeared in the history books where previously there was no mention:

 From Cassius Dio The Roman Histories LXII